In-house ethics framework

 Professional ethics has evolved into an increasingly complex and, at times, contested landscape.
 As your professional body, we have a role in supporting members to navigate this changing landscape.

-We've worked with IDEA Leeds to bring you this suite of resources and content to support your ethical practice, which involved extensive in-house practitioner engagement.
+We’ve worked with IDEA Leeds to bring you this suite of resources and content to support your ethical practice, which involved extensive in-house practitioner engagement and consultation.

 The role of the in-house solicitor